 Under the 2012 Tax Act, the marginal estate, gift, and GST tax rates were set at 40 percent.
 The tax exclusion was set at $5 million per individual, indexed for inflation ($5.49 million in 2017).

-The 2017 Tax Act doubled the exclusion for the estate tax, gift tax, and GST tax — meaning the applicable exclusion increases to $11.2 million per individual, effective in 2018.
+The 2017 Tax Act doubled the exclusion for the estate tax, gift tax, and GST tax — meaning the applicable exclusion increased to $11.2 million per individual, effective in 2018 (currently, $11.4 million in 2019).
 This exclusion will continue to be adjusted for inflation in future years.

 As mentioned above, the 2012 Tax Act enacted portability, which allows the unused unified credit of a deceased spouse to be “ported” or transferred to the surviving spouse, as long as the appropriate election is made on Form 706 when the tax return is filed for the estate.